serc-iiith/site/content/authors/shaunak/_index.md

 advisor: "Dr. Karthik Vaidhyanathan"

 ---
-Im dedicated to developing ML systems that are both self-adaptive and eco-friendly.
+I'm dedicated to developing ML systems that are both self-adaptive and eco-friendly.
 I love music, art and challenging myself.